Experienced Orange County Workers Compensation Attorney

 The National Floor Safety Institute reports concrete statistics that help illustrate the epidemic of Slip and Fall Injuries.

 - 85% of worker’s compensation claims are attributed to employees slipping on slick floors (Industrial Safety & Occupational Health Markets 5th edition)

 - 22% of slip/fall incidents resulted in more than 31 days away from work (US Bureau of Labor Statistics (2002).

 - Compensation & medical costs associated with employee slip/fall accidents is approximately $70 billion annually (National Safety Council Injury Facts 2003 edition).

 - Slips and falls are the leading cause of workers’ compensation claims and are the leading cause of occupational injury for people aged 15-24 years.

 - According to Workers Compensation statistics from ITT-Hartford Insurance Company, falls account for 16% of all claims and 26% of all costs.
 This compares to 33% of costs associated with sprains and strains.

 Suffering From a Work Related Injury?
-The Law Office of Michael J Holmes can help!
+The Orange County Workers Compensation Attorney can help!